afrl-ri-user/SUsHI/README.md

-# SUsHI
+# SUsHI Understands Human Intuition

-SUsHI Understands Human Intuition
+This is a placeholder.